dfoddav2/SS24-Prog-II-Assignment-II/README.md

 - Don't forget to tear down the database after using `docker compose down -v`.

 Backend (SwaggerUI):

+> Requirements: node >= 18.13 (For SvelteKit)

+> Tested on Node 20. on Windows with both Arc browser and Chrome

 - To test routes using SwaggerUI you have to authorize yourself first. (of course only if you are not trying to test the need for authorization / routes that do not need it)
 - To authorize yourself, navigate to the `User/login` endpoint and try using the JSON input to log in